 B.Sc. in Chemistry, University of Freiburg

-Vivian completed her Bachelor’s degree in Chemistry at the University of Freiburg, Germany.
-She is enrolled in the Master study program Biochemistry and Biophysics at the University of Freiburg and joined the Thomä lab for a research internship followed up by her Master thesis.
-Ever since her Bachelor thesis work in the lab of Oliver Einsle, she is fascinated by structural biology and is now supporting the Thomä lab with the discovery of new molecular glue mechanisms and principal design strategies in the field of targeted protein degradation.
+Vivian completed her Bachelor’s degree in Chemistry at the University of Freiburg, Germany, where she continued her studies with the Master program Biochemistry and Biophysics.
+Ever since her Bachelor thesis work in the lab of Oliver Einsle, she is fascinated by structural biology.
+Therefore, she joint the Thomä lab for a research internship in 2020, followed by her Master thesis.
+Vivian is now supporting the Thomä lab as a research associate with the performance of biochemical assays and structural characterisation of protein complexes involved in targeted protein degradation.

 Ph.D.
 Student, UbiCODE fellow

 Zuzanna received her Intergrated Masters degree in Chemistry from the University of Edinburgh.
 During the course of her studies, she also pursued research projects at ETH Zurich (Prof. Nenad Ban) and the University of Dundee (Prof. Alessio Ciulli).
 In the Thoma lab, she is working on finding novel chemical matter for targeted degradation of DNA-binding proteins.

 Alicia received her B.S. in Biochemistry from Western Washington University where she worked in an organometallic chemistry lab under the supervision of Dr. Timothy Clark.
 She then moved to sunny Santa Cruz, California to do her Ph.D with Carrie Partch, studying the molecular details of circadian rhythms.
 In the Thomä lab, she is working on elucidating the structural basis of transcriptional regulatory complexes.

 Ph.D., Max Planck Institute for Biochemistry, Munich